 Issue Commentary Confirmation requests from third parties We requested direct confirmations from the Fund's bankers, custodian and all main mandate fund managers, plus a sample of managers of alternative investments.
-All confirmations have been received in relation to valuation statements and audited accounts.
-We did not receive all of the requested controls reports so we have amended our audit response to account for this.
+As detailed on page 7, we have received confirmations/audited accounts from most managers and management are assisting us to chase those confirmations that remain outstanding.
 Accounting practices We have evaluated the appropriateness of the Pension Fund's accounting policies, accounting estimates and financial statement disclosures.
 Our review found no material omissions in the financial statements.
 Minor updates were made to the accounting policies as a result of our review to align them with the most recent requirements detailed in the CIPFA LGPS Example Accounts.
 For key management personnel we have noted that the Fund has used contributions as an estimate for post- employment benefits.
 This area is subject to discussion within the sector but the CIPFA example accounts do note that assuming that most key personnel identified will belong to the LGPS or other defined benefit pension schemes, disclosure of employer contributions payable in the period will not generally represent an accurate basis for estimating post-employment benefits.
 We are satisfied that readers will not be misled by the current disclosures but have discussed with management and this is an area that will be kept under review.
 Audit evidence and explanations/ significant difficulties All information and explanations requested from management was provided.